orbs-network/orbs-spec/pos-architecture/README.md

-# Orbs PoS Architecture - V2.5 - The Age of Guaridans
+# Orbs PoS Architecture - V2.5 - The Age of Guardians

 Orbs V2.5 PoS architecture is responsible for the Proof-of-Stake implementation, from guardian election to participants rewards.
 The entire election logic, reward calculation and distribution are performed on Ethereum contracts.